Airline policies for pregnant travellers

 Pregnancy 35 weeks and later: carriage not permitted on AirAsia/AirAsia X.

-Expectant mother within 32 weeks of pregnancy or more than 8 weeks from estimated delivery date may travel and be accepted by China Airlines as normal passengers without a medical certificate.
+Expectant mothers within 32 weeks of pregnancy or more than 8 weeks from estimated delivery date may travel and be accepted by China Airlines as normal passengers without a medical certificate.

 For the expectant mother whose estimated date of delivery is 4-8 weeks, a release from indemnity” form, and a “Medical Certificate for Air Travel” must be filled out and signed by an obstetrician within 7 days prior to commencement of travel.